-You'll receive anesthetics, and you may be unconscious during the procedure.
+You'll receive anesthetics to put you in a sleep-like state during the procedure.
 You'll be connected to a heart-lung bypass machine, which keeps blood moving through your body during the procedure.

-Heart valve surgery may be performed during open-heart surgery, which involves a cut (incision) in the chest.
-Doctors may sometimes perform minimally invasive heart surgery, which involves the use of smaller incisions than those used in open-heart surgery.
+Heart valve surgery can be performed using standard open-heart surgery, which involves cutting your chest through your breastbone.
+Minimally invasive heart surgery involves smaller incisions than those used in open-heart surgery.